NilFoundation/application/README.md

 A special thanks to Vicente J. Botet Escriba that helped a lot on all areas of this lib.

-Thanks to Renato Tegon Forti for initial library implementation.
+Thanks to Renato Tegon Forti for the initial library implementation.
 Thanks to Benjamin Dieckmann for global_context implementation.
 Thanks to Rodrigo Madera (RM of Boost.Application).<br>
 Thanks to Antony Polukhin for improvements on plug-in system module (shared_library), that now is a new library, see notes above.